hector-hyrivera/sparky-bot/README.md

 - `/pokemon` - Get detailed information about any Pokemon
 - `/hundo` - Get perfect IV CP values for current raid bosses
 - `/currentraids` - List all current raid bosses and their perfect IV CP values
+- `/raidboss` - Get detailed information about a specific raid boss with images

 ## Installation